-Lydon has shown work and/or produced collaborative projects in North America, Europe, and Asia, including at: Glasgow Center for Contemporary Art, Pier Arts Centre, Setouchi International Triennale, Sorbonne University – Pierre et Marie Curie, Kagawa Yamanami Art Festival, David Brower Center, Contemporary Art Space Osaka, BankART 1929, N3 Art Lab, Chidori Bunka, Yamaguchi Institute of Contemporary Art, Institute of Liberal Arts at Nagoya University, TENT Gallery, Fettes Gallery, Falkland Centre for Stewardship, MinnaNouen, Seoul Youth Hub, Value Garden, Gigha Gallery, Oni Gallery, Aichi University of Art, SpaceNoah, Arc Gallery, WORKS Gallery, ArtObject Gallery, and Koji.
+Lydon has shown work and/or produced collaborative projects in North America, Europe, and Asia, including at: Glasgow Center for Contemporary Art, Pier Arts Centre, Setouchi International Triennale, Sorbonne University – Pierre et Marie Curie, Kagawa Yamanami Art Festival, David Brower Center, Oklahoma State Museum of Art, Contemporary Art Space Osaka, Kyotographie KG+, BankART 1929, N3 Art Lab, Chidori Bunka, Yamaguchi Institute of Contemporary Art, Institute of Liberal Arts at Nagoya University, Art Spot Korin, Houston Center for Photography, TENT Gallery, Fettes Gallery, Falkland Centre for Stewardship, MinnaNouen, Seoul Youth Hub, Value Garden, Gigha Gallery, Oni Gallery, Aichi University of Art, SpaceNoah, Arc Gallery, WORKS Gallery, ArtObject Gallery, and Koji.

-He is the co-author of two books with partner Suhee Kang: 자연농(Final Straw), published by Geumulko, and 불안과 경쟁 없는 이곳에서 (Here, a World Without Anxiety or Competition), published by Yeolmaehana.
-The latter book is included in the Korean Library of Congress.
-Both are available at booksellers across South Korea.
-During his time in Silicon Valley, Lydon was art director and co-author of the SonicWALL Secure Wireless Integrated Solutions Guide, published by Syngress.
+In print, Lydon is author of the “Urban Ecology: art and the cultivation of ecological mindsets” chapter in the Routledge Handbook of Urban Ecology (2nd edition), and co-author of two books with partner Suhee Kang: 자연농[Final Straw] (Geumulko press, Seoul), and 불안과 경쟁 없는 이곳에서 [Here, a World Without Anxiety or Competition] (Yeolmaehana Publishers, Seoul).
+The latter book is included in the Korean Library of Congress, and both are available at booksellers across South Korea.
+During his time in Silicon Valley, he was the art director and co-author of the SonicWALL Secure Wireless Integrated Solutions Guide, published by Syngress.

 You can also find reviews, interviews, images, and written work in Huffington Post (Korea), SF Weekly, Shikoku Shinbun, DesignBoom, BranD Magazine, Bar and Dining Magazine, CNN, E-Sharp Journal, ROAD Magazine, ESSEN Magazine, Clean Eating Magazine, OKH TV, Afterimage Journal of Media Arts, NorthernLights, Creative Review UK, JPG Magazine, CordPress (세 개의 선), The Art Chronicle, 10.
 Magazine, Reed Magazine and Lightleak Photography Journal.

-Lydon is in the permanent collection of the David Brower Center, one of the world’s foremost centers of ecological policy and action, and of Cafe Ism and Cafe Oui in Seoul, South Korea, two of his favorite places to get coffee and cake.
+Lydon is in the permanent collection of the David Brower Center, one of the world’s foremost centers of ecological policy and action, as well as on the wall next to where the dogs sleep at the Gurye Contemporary Art Museum, in Gurye, Korea, and Cafe Ism and Cafe Oui in Seoul, two of his favorite places to get coffee and cake.
 Pay them a visit if you’re in town and say hello.

 Lydon holds an MFA with distinction from the University of Edinburgh’s Art, Space & Nature program (2014), was a visiting student at Aichi University of the Arts in Japan (Summer 2013), and graduated with a BA from San Jose State University (2007), after studying relatively equal amounts of music, photography, and design.